East African Civil Aviation Academy: History

 EACAA was founded in September 1971 under the Directorate of Civil Aviation of the EAC.
 The government of Uganda, the East African Community (EAC), the United Nations Development Programme, and the International Civil Aviation Organization were the major contributors.

 When the first EAC collapsed in 1977, the Ugandan government took over the management and maintenance of the school.
 In 2012, the government began the process of returning the school to the EAC.

 In late 2013, the Ugandan government entered into preliminary discussions with Integra, a private Danish aviation company, to improve and manage the school at international standards under a public-private-partnership (PPP) arrangement.
 Discussions at the Ugandan cabinet level have also been held about returning the school to the EAC.

 In 2014, the EAC Council of Ministers agreed to take it back.
 On 3 July 2014, the presidents of Kenya, Uganda, and Rwanda agreed in principle to re-instate the EACAA as one of the centres of excellence in the EAC.

 However, due to the failure of partner states to remit operational and development funds to the school, the Ugandan Cabinet, in March 2019, formally resolved to take over the ownership and management of the academy.

 It is expected that the academy will expand its training programs to include pilots and aircraft maintenance engineers from (a) UPDF Air Force (b) Uganda National Airlines Company (c) Uganda Police Air Wing (d) Ugandan Presidential Fleet (e) Commercial and General aviation.
-This would save Uganda millions of dollars in foreign exchange, currently spent on procuring this training outside the country.
+This would save Uganda dollars in foreign exchange, currently spent on procuring this training outside the country.

+Developments

+In 2026, Uganda Airlines in collaboration with the Boeing Corporation announced plans to equip and develop the flying school to train pilots, aviation engineers and flight technicians for direct employment by the national carrier.
+Under the arrangement, Boeing is expected to furnish the school with equipment and facilities, including flight simulators.
+The airline will then recruit fresh university graduates and the school will train them with specialization on Boeing aircraft including B737-800 Max, B787-9, B767 and others in the airline's fleet or on their order book.
+The airline would contract them for employment at the beginning of their training.